AdrianRossouw/daemon-co-za/_posts/articles/2014-03-26-angular-reminded-me-of-drupal.md

 </div>

-It's not something I really emphasize on my [online portfolio](/portfolio), but I was actually a __major contributor__ to Drupal.
-I don't think it's hyperbolic to say that I was responsible for a lot of the parts of the framework, that could generally be considered some of the most quintessential 'Drupal' api's.
+It's not something I really emphasize on my [online portfolio](/portfolio), but I was actually a [__major contributor to Drupal__](https://drupal.org/node/956624).
+I don't think it's hyperbolic to say that I was responsible for a lot of the parts of the framework that could generally be considered some of the most quintessentially 'Drupal' api's.

 It was only after almost 10 years with the project that I became aware that it's growing complexity would eventually overwhelm me and become an obstacle to my future happiness.